B-Zone-GTA-V/B-Zone-GTA-V-Wiki/docs/server/rules/rulesen.md

 - "I put X to bed on Groove."

 <span style="color: red">Sanctions:</span>
-- First deviation 100 CP
+- first offense: 100 checkpoints
-- The second Warn deviation
+- the second offense: Warn

 ### <a id="10.7"></a><span style="color: #0088CC"> 10.7 Without promoting other communities</span>

 Promoting other servers or communities, including through subtle methods, is strictly prohibited.

 <span style="color: red">Sanctions:</span>
-- First offense Ban 7 days
+- first offense: Ban 7 days
-- Second Permanent Ban Offense
+- second offense: Permanent Ban

 ### <a id="10.8"></a><span style="color: #0088CC"> 10.8 Limiting ads related to roleplay actions</span>

 It is not allowed to use the platform to announce or preface certain actions or roleplay scenarios.

 <span style="color: red">Sanctions:</span>
-- First deviation 150 CP
+- first offense: 150 checkpoints
-- The second Warn deviation
+- the second offense: warn
-- Third offense Ban 3 days
+- third offense: Ban 3 days